Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Why General Talk Therapy Sometimes Fails SO-OCD

-The therapist subtly or overtly steers the client toward the feared orientation.
-This has happened, particularly in some affirming therapeutic frameworks, where the therapist treats SO-OCD as repressed orientation surfacing and encourages the client to explore the feared identity.
-For straight-to-gay SO-OCD clients, this can produce real harm — premature coming-out, damaged relationships, identity-level destabilization, and in some cases sexual experiences the client did not actually want, performed in service of OCD relief.
+The therapist, whether subtly or overtly, steers the client toward the feared orientation.
+This has happened, particularly in some affirming therapeutic frameworks, where the therapist treats SO-OCD as a repressed orientation surfacing and encourages the client to explore the feared identity.
+For straight-to-gay SO-OCD clients, this can produce real harm, premature coming-out, damaged relationships, identity-level destabilization, and in some cases, sexual experiences the client did not actually want, performed in service of OCD relief.

-The therapist subtly or overtly steers the client away from the feared orientation.
-The mirror failure mode, and one with a darker history.
+The therapist, whether subtly or overtly, steers the client away from the feared orientation.
+The mirror failure mode has a darker history.
 Therapists with anti-LGBTQ+ commitments have used SO-OCD presentations as opportunities to reinforce heteronormativity, treating the obsession as evidence that the client should “stick with” their stated heterosexual identity.
 This is conversion-therapy-adjacent, harmful, and ethically prohibited.
 For gay-to-straight SO-OCD clients in some religious settings, this dynamic has produced years of additional suffering.

 Treating the obsession as repressed material.
 Therapists from depth-oriented traditions sometimes interpret SO-OCD obsessions as evidence of repressed orientation, dissociated material, or developmental conflict.
 These interpretations are sometimes appropriate and frequently devastating to a SO-OCD client whose orientation is, in fact, what they have been living.